beattie/cortex-m-stm32f3disc-quickstart/README.md

 > A template for building applications for the stm32f3-Discovery board

 This project was started from the cortex-m-quickstart project from [Cortex-M team][team].
+Included is a project to demonstrate **RTIC** (Real-Time Interrupt-driven Concurrency) an RTOS-like framework.

 There are two ways to run under gdb:
 1. In the root directory run **openocd**, In a different terminal run **cargo run**

    or
 3. In the root directory run **cargo embed**.
 In a different terminal run **gdb-multiarch -x gdb.run target/thumbv7em-none-eabihf/debug/stm32f3disc-quickstart**

+examples/rtic is a project to demonstrate **RTIC**, it includes a task to rotate the LEDs and tasks to transmit "Hello World" and echo characters.
+To run, change to
+_examples/rtic_ and run **cargo enbed**.

 ## Dependencies